-This famous London landmark is brimming over with free permanent collections and paid temporary exhibitions (located on levels 2 and 4 levels of the Natalie Bell Building and on levels 0, 3, and 4 of the Blavatnik Building) that are all housed within two separate buildings.
+However, this famous London landmark is brimming over with free permanent collections and paid temporary exhibitions (located on levels 2 and 4 levels of the Natalie Bell Building and on levels 0, 3, and 4 of the Blavatnik Building).

-Museums that showcase some of the best contemporary and modern art pieces in the world and that are connected by an incredibly nifty bridge on the fourth floor.
+In fact, they can be found across two different buildings and showcase some of the best contemporary and modern art pieces in the world – museums that are connected by an incredibly nifty bridge on the fourth floor.

-To really get the most out of your visit, you may want to consider joining a free guided tour of the permanent collection, which depart at 12:00 pm, 1:00 pm, and 2:00 pm daily.
+However, to really get the most out of your visit to one of the most famous landmarks in London, you may want to join a free guided tour of the permanent collection, which departs at 12:00 pm, 1:00 pm, and 2:00 pm daily.